ashvardanian/SimSIMD/CONTRIBUTING.md

 >                 [--dtype {all,bin8,int8,uint16,uint32,float16,float32,float64,bfloat16,complex32,complex64,complex128}]
 >                 [--scipy] [--scikit] [--torch] [--tf] [--jax]
 >
-> Benchmark SimSIMD vs. other libraries
+> Benchmark MathKong vs. other libraries
 >
 > optional arguments:
 >   -h, --help            show this help message and exit
 >   --ndim NDIM           Number of dimensions in vectors (default: 1536) For binary vectors (e.g., Hamming, Jaccard), this is the number of bits.
 In
->                         case of SimSIMD, the inputs will be treated at the bit-level.
+>                         case of MathKong, the inputs will be treated at the bit-level.
 Other packages will be matching/comparing 8-bit integers.
 The
 >                         volume of exchanged data will be identical, but the results will differ.
 >   -n COUNT, --count COUNT
 >                         Number of vectors per batch (default: 1) By default, when set to 1 the benchmark will generate many vectors of size (ndim, )